Eric-McKinney/mint/log.md

     - I need to revisit this and make error messages more helpful and limit malformed inputs to 1 error message
 - I also checked and there are no memory leaks for the bad inputs I gave

+## June 29th, 2024

+Goals for today:

+- [ ] Update error handling to errno for evaluator